When Building a Release Pen – Collins Nets Ltd has got what you need!(Click the bold underlined writing to follow links to the products in our shop)

 You should generally clear a 4 mtr or so wide track for your pen perimeter, and site the fence in the middle, removing any overhanging branches, inside or out.
 A release pen should ideally have one third sunny area, one third shrubby ground cover and one third roosting trees.

-To construct the fence well you need an overall height of about 7 ft, with about 1 ft buried below ground or turned out and secured down with to stop predators from digging in.
+To construct the fence well you need an overall height of about 7 ft, with about 1 ft buried below ground or turned out and secured down with U pins to stop predators from digging in.
 A further foot should be turned out at the top to hold back predators that try to jump or climb in.